-The Arrowsmith Program first became available in the United States in 2005 and there are now a number of schools offering our program in several states.
+The Arrowsmith Program first became available in the United States in 2005 and there are now a number of sites offering our program in several states.

-A list of all the schools that offer the Arrowsmith Program may be found at Participating Schools.
+A list of all the sites that offer the Arrowsmith Program may be found at Participating Sites.

 The genesis of the Arrowsmith methodology lies in its’ founder’s, Barbara Arrowsmith Young, journey of discovery and innovation to overcome her own severe learning disabilities, a detailed description of which appears in her book, “The Woman Who Changed Her Brain.”